 Smoother than Ella, hotter than Miles, Jazzman's Café is pure improvisation.
-Located in the Administrative Building on the ground level, Jazzman's Café offers specialty coffee products and a variety of sandwiches, salads, pastries, soups, cold beverages and smoothies daily.
+Located in the Administrative Building on the ground level, Jazzman's Café offers specialty coffee products and a variety of sandwiches, salads, pastries, soups, cold beverages and smoothies on a daily basis.
 Jazzman's Café is a perfect place to grab a snack or a quick meal.
 Cash, Credit Cards, Dining Dollars and Bison Bucks are accepted.